-Many tuna fisheries have started to enter FIPs in order to tackle some of the problems that would prevent them from currently achieving MSC certification.
+Many tuna fisheries have entered FIPs in order to tackle some of the problems that would prevent them from currently achieving MSC certification.
 This includes longline fisheries that target tunas such as albacore, bigeye and yellowfin.
-The primary purpose of this document is to identify good practices for longline fisheries that are in FIPs, but the recommended practices can also be useful for certified longline fisheries that have to close MSC Conditions.
+The primary purpose of this document is to identify good practices for longline fisheries for each of MSC Fisheries Standard Principles, Performance Indicators and Scoring Issues - including suggested concrete actions, as examples, to address those principles.
+The recommended best practices can be useful for longline fisheries that are in FIPs but also those that have to close MSC Conditions.